 One of the things that’s important to remember in this whole process is generally the plaintiff’s attorney is paid based on results, while the defense attorney is paid by the amount of time that he puts into the case, so sometimes we hear that the mantra of the defense lawyer is delay, delay, delay.
 Depending on the complexity of your case, you’re probably looking at a minimum of a year before the case actually reaches trial.
 Keep in mind, if you go to trial and you get a good result, maybe a result that the at fault party’s insurance company thinks is too good, they can always take an appeal, and that can tie your case up for at least two years into the future.
 It’s a very difficult time question to ask how long will it take for my claim to reach fruition.

-- There are a number of factors that can affect the length of your lawsuit.
-The strength of liability is a factor that can cause your lawsuit or your claim to take less time.
+I don’t know if there’s any reasonable timeframe.
+There are a number of factors that can affect the length of your lawsuit.
+The strength of liability, if the other side accepts liability, that’s a factor that can cause your lawsuit or your claim to take less time.
 If your injuries are severe and it takes you longer to recover, that’s going to affect the time period within which your claim can be resolved.
 Also, a number of factors in the lawsuit itself depending on what happens during the litigation.
 We have a Supreme Court guideline where the Supreme Court set up a timetable that they would like for cases to be resolved in once lawsuit is filed.
 That’s 18 months, but the dockets are way more backed up than that, so very few cases can be resolved in 18 months to 2 years from the time that the litigation begins.

 Tampa Personal Injury Attorneys Fighting For Your Full Recovery